-Lakes Region Community College’s 16-week Medical Assistant Certificate program includes 320 hours of classroom instruction, and 160 hours of clinical practicum at local medical offices.
+Lakes Region Community College’s 13-week Medical Assistant Certificate program includes 286 hours of in-class, online, and lab instruction, and 80 hours of clinical externship at local medical offices.
 Upon completion of the program, students will be eligible to sit for the National Healthcareer Association (NHA) Certified Clinical Medical Assistant (CCMA) national exam.

 - Age 18 & Older

 NCWK200L Medical Assistant Training/Externship

 Estimated Program Cost: $4,985 all-inclusive*

 Become a highly skilled medical assistant in a physician’s office.
 You will learn to prepare patients for examination, treatment, diagnostic testing, proper lead placement for cardiac evaluation and conduct routine laboratory procedures.
 Curriculum includes: medical terminology, human anatomy and physiology, technical aspects of phlebotomy, pharmacology, cardiac life cycle, proper use and administration of medications, taking and documenting vital signs, accessing and recoding information appropriately in electronic medical records.
 Professional workplace behavior, ethics and the legal aspects of healthcare are emphasized.